iLikeITSolutions/IlisPaymentBundle/README.md

 Since most of the payment providers require to send an unique transaction identifier when a transaction is initiated, we use a special field of the transactions table, that is the "identifier".

-The indentifier is nothing else than a string made by a \<TRANSACTION_IDENTIFIER_PREFIX\> and the \<TRANSACTION_ID\>
+The indentifier is nothing else than a string made by the \<TRANSACTION_ID\> and a \<TRANSACTION_IDENTIFIER_SUFFIX\>

 By default we use the kernel.environment global container parameter as identifier so that, for example,  in your dev environment the transaction identifiers will look like this

-*"dev-123"*
+*"00000123-dev"*

-In addiction the prefix can be set in the bundle configuration for complete control over it.
+In addiction the suffix can be set in the bundle configuration for complete control over it.

 Here is how you the configuration of you *config.yml* should look like if you want to use "LOCAL" as transaction identifier prefix: